 Module 4: First Aid

-I’m going to cover this one in a second article.
+I’m going to cover this one in a separate article.
 Generally I believe that if you have training you’ll know what gear you need, but I’ll go through my kit…just not in this post.

 Module 5: Electronics

 This is a big module.
 Here’s why: your phone is your lifeline.
 If you have a plan to keep your AR up and running but not a plan to keep your phone up and running you have some misplaced priorities.
 Your phone provides you with communications to emergency services, friends, family, and airline customer service, a resource for directions and map studies, weather and news reports, allows to you to make hotel, car, and airline reservations, allows you to hail ride-sharing services, investigate food options, provides entertainment in the form of books, music, podcasts, movies, gives you a way to store huge volumes of data in a compact form-factor. . .

 Sure, in the apocalypse your phone won’t be terribly valuable.
 But in the 500 different degrees of “bad” on the spectrum between here and there, your phone a huge benefit in about 499 of them.
 My phone is definitely a thing I want to keep operational, so that’s where we’ll start with the electronics bag, most of which supports my phone.
 The bag is from BagSmart.
 I can’t find the exact one on Amazon, but it’s similar to this one.
 Here’s what’s in it:

 - iPhone charging cable, different color than micro USB for quick identification

 - Micro USB cable for charging battery pack, use as a loaner, etc.